 University of Nottingham

-Similarly, the University of Nottingham also enjoys a place in the UK top 10 for the subject.
-Nottingham ranks 19th in the UK for Physics and Astronomy (Complete University Guide 2022), making it a great choice for Physics students.
+Similarly, the University of Nottingham also enjoys a place in the UK top 20 for the subject.
+Nottingham ranks 14th in the UK for Physics and Astronomy (Times and Sunday Times Good University Guide 2023), making it a great choice for Physics students.

 The very best experts in the field teach at Nottingham.
 In fact, its School of Physics and Astronomy ranks 3rd in the UK for research (Times Higher Education interpretation of Research Excellence Framework).